section-engineering-education/engineering-education/articles/customizing-django-admin/index.md

 ### Customizing Django Admin
 Django is a Web framework for perfectionists with deadlines.
 That is why it comes with its admin site.
-Django gives programmers the power of customizing this admin site to suit the requirements of the project or the needs of the client.
+Django gives programmers the power of customizing this admin site to suit the requirements of the project or the needs of the client.The tutorial is mostly `windows` oriented becouse of the cmd commands.

 ### Prerequisites
 Before we begin, you should have the following: